 Staying warm and looking good simultaneously needn’t be a chore.
 Well, not when you have one of these workwear classics hanging up in your wardrobe, that is.
 The chore jacket is rugged, durable, timeless and versatile.
 In other words: everything you want from a good piece of outerwear.

 The chore jacket was designed in the early 20th century for manual workers as a means of keeping warm and dry.
 In those early days, the preferred materials were either heavy duck canvas or denim.
-Cuts were generally loose too, to allow for freedom of movement and alterations to be made more easily if they were needed.
+Cuts were generally loose too, allowing for freedom of movement and alterations to be made more easily.

 The Technical Jacket

 The likelihood of finding yourself stranded on the north face of K2 while nipping out on your lunch break is highly unlikely.
 But if it were to happen it’d be nice to know that your outerwear is up to the job.
 That’s where the technical jacket comes in.